jbrinkman/valkey-ai-tasks/DEVELOPERS.md

 - Use table-driven tests when appropriate
 - Integration tests should be in the `tests/integration` directory
 - Unit tests should be in the same package as the code they test

+### MCP Server

+The MCP server is implemented in the `internal/mcp` package.
+It provides the following components:

+- **Server**: The main server implementation that handles HTTP requests and MCP protocol
+- **Tools**: MCP tools for managing plans, tasks, and notes
+- **Resources**: MCP resources for accessing structured data directly
+- **Transport**: Implementations of different MCP transport protocols (SSE, HTTP, STDIO)

+### MCP Resources

+The server provides MCP resources that allow AI agents to access structured data directly.
+These resources provide a complete view of plans and tasks in a single request, which is more efficient than making multiple tool calls.

+Currently implemented resources:

+- **Plan Resource**: Provides a complete view of a plan, including its tasks and notes

+For detailed documentation on the available resources, URI patterns, response formats, and error handling, see the [MCP Resources Documentation](docs/mcp-resources.md).

 ### Documentation